-Spring Semester-This semester normally is scheduled from early January to early May.
+Spring Semester-This semester normally is scheduled from mid January to mid-May.
 A full-time load is a minimum of 6-12 unit hours, depending upon specific program requirements.
 A one-week Spring break is normally scheduled during March or April.
 The University Spring break does not usually coincide with public school district Spring breaks.